Gravitational-wave imprints of Kerr--Bertotti--Robinson black holes: frequency blue-shift and waveform dephasing: ISCO shift and frequency analysis

 \subsection{Frequency blue-shift and crossover}

 Standard intuition from Keplerian dynamics suggests that an orbital expansion leads to a decrease in frequency, $\Omega \sim r^{-3/2}$.
-In the Kerr–BR spacetime, however, we find the opposite trend at the ISCO.
+In the Kerr-BR spacetime, however, we find the opposite trend at the ISCO.

-As shown in Fig.~\ref{fig:frequency}, the ISCO orbital frequency $m\Omega_{\rm ISCO}$ monotonically \emph{increases} with the magnetic field strength for all spins considered.
-This ``frequency blue-shift'' implies that the magnetic-field–induced curvature corrections in the Kerr–BR metric force the particle to orbit faster in order to maintain a circular geodesic at the outwardly shifted ISCO.
+As shown in Fig.~\ref{fig:frequency}, the ISCO orbital frequency $m\Omega_{\rm ISCO}$ monotonically increases with the magnetic field strength for all spins considered.
+This ``frequency blue-shift'' implies that the magnetic-field–induced curvature corrections in the Kerr-BR metric force the particle to orbit faster in order to maintain a circular geodesic at the outwardly shifted ISCO.
 The inset in Fig.~\ref{fig:frequency} confirms that even for high-spin prograde orbits $(a=0.9)$, where the vacuum frequency is already high, the magnetic field induces a further blue-shift.

 Most remarkably, we observe a generic ``crossover'' phenomenon.
 Orbits corresponding to lower spins, which initially have lower ISCO frequencies at $B=0$, exhibit a much steeper rise in frequency as $B$ increases, eventually overtaking the frequencies of higher-spin orbits.
-For instance, the retrograde orbit $(a=-0.9)$ surpasses the Schwarzschild case $(a=0)$ at $B \approx 0.12$, and at larger $B$ the Schwarzschild ISCO frequency can exceed that of the high-spin prograde orbit $(a=0.9)$.
-Thus, beyond a certain field strength the magnetic corrections override the usual spin-imposed ordering of ISCO frequencies.
+Specifically, we identify three crossover events: (1) the retrograde orbit $(a=-0.9)$ surpasses the Schwarzschild case $(a=0)$ at $B \approx 0.12$; (2) at $B \approx 0.20$, the retrograde frequency exceeds even the high-spin prograde orbit $(a=0.9)$; and (3) at $B \approx 0.26$, the Schwarzschild frequency overtakes the prograde one.
+Thus, beyond a certain field strength, the magnetic corrections completely override the usual spin-imposed ordering of ISCO frequencies.

 This counterintuitive behavior and the crossover phenomenon can be understood by examining how the magnetic field couples to the orbital radius.
-In the Kerr–BR metric, the leading magnetic modification enters through terms scaling as $\sim B^2 r^2$, such as in the conformal factor $\Lambda = 1 + B^2 r^2$.
+In the Kerr-BR metric, the leading magnetic modification enters through terms scaling as $\sim B^2 r^2$, such as in the conformal factor $\Lambda = 1 + B^2 r^2$.
 This dependence introduces a fundamental asymmetry in how the magnetic field affects orbits at different radii.
 The factor $B^2 r^2$ acts as a confining geometrical contribution: for orbits at larger radii this term is significantly larger, implying that the magnetic field produces a stronger effective radial steepening of the potential than it does near the black hole.